Feyerabend/vm/enkel0/README.md

 > ./compile.sh
 ```

 The result should be the classical `Hello world`.
-All the program does is emit ASCII charaters:
+All the program does is emit ASCII characters:

 ```pascal
 begin